 Janna Polyzoides does not miss an occasion to explore historic sounds, playing on period instruments (Fortepiano or Hammerklavier, instruments built around 1790 to 1850).
 She owns a fortepiano from the estate of the late Martin Hornstein, which was built in 1863 by Johann Baptist Streicher & Son and restored by Gert Hecher in 2011/12.
 On the other hand her profound interest in contemporary music and her continuous collaboration with composers have resulted in many dedications and first performances of contemporary works, many of which she also has recorded.

 Until now the musical work of Janna Polyzoides has been documented on 35 solo and chamber music CDs.
-Her CD publications are Christian Ofenbauer's piano concerto with the Radio-Symphony-Orchestra Vienna (ORF), the Duo Demetrius & Janna Polyzoides (Aulos) and, in 2006, a double CD of 13 solo and chamber music works by the composer Klaus Johns (Extraplatte), 2007 the Arcus Ensemble Wien with Trios by Carl Frühling, Johannes Brahms and Alexander Zemlinksy (SKF) and 2008 a triple solo CD with piano compositions by Thomas Heinisch and Christian Ofenbauer (einklang_records), which was nominated for the "ORF-Pasticcio-Award" and the German Record Critics' Award.
-In 2012 a CD (Neos) with works of the famous contemporary composer Friedrich Cerha has been released.
+Her CD publications are Christian Ofenbauer's piano concerto with the Radio-Symphony-Orchestra Vienna (ORF), the Duo Demetrius & Janna Polyzoides (Aulos) and a double CD of 13 solo and chamber music works by the composer Klaus Johns (Extraplatte), the Arcus Ensemble Wien with Trios by Carl Frühling, Johannes Brahms and Alexander Zemlinksy (SKF) and a triple solo CD with piano compositions by Thomas Heinisch and Christian Ofenbauer (einklang_records), which was nominated for the "ORF-Pasticcio-Award" and the German Record Critics' Award.
+Recently a CD (Neos) with works of the famous contemporary composer Friedrich Cerha has been released.